xaviripo/bachelor-thesis/thesis/contents/1-preliminaries/3-curry-howard.md

 All other principles can be deduced from these.
 Some types can be regarded as statements.
-When that is the case, whether its inhabited or not is equivalent to whether its true or false as a statement.
+When that is the case, whether they are inhabited or not is equivalent to whether they are true or false as a statement.
 That is why type theory is regarded as *constructivist*: when we prove a theorem, what we do is build an element of a type.
 We consider each term of a type to be a different proof of it.
 We often call these elements **witnesses**, so we can reserve the word proof for the process of building one.